 Nursing students at UWE Bristol are based at Glenside, our dedicated healthcare campus.
 It's a welcoming community that combines beautiful surroundings with first-rate facilities and equipment.

 Our Skills Simulation Suite is a replica hospital ward where you'll be able to refine your clinical skills and build your confidence before going out into practice.

 There are consultation rooms, adapted living spaces, a maternity unit, and a children's unit, as well as a range of manikins on which you can develop your clinical expertise.

 What's more, all the apparatus you'll use is genuine equipment found in NHS hospitals.
 So when you head out on placement, you won't be stepping into the unknown.

 Careers / Further study

-Nurses are in demand across the UK and graduates enter careers in a wide variety of roles for the NHS, private and voluntary sector employers.
-95% of our graduates are in employment or further study after six months.
+Registered nurses are in demand across the UK and our graduates enter careers in a variety of roles for the NHS, private and voluntary sector employers in community and hospital settings.

 You could go into specialist positions in hospitals, in healthcare centres as a community nurse, in GP surgeries and schools, as a health visitor, or working with patients in their homes.